3n0ugh/Python-Notes/12-Dictionaries.md

-- To define a dictionary use this symbols {}.
+- To define a dictionary, use these symbols '{}'.
    ```python
       words = {key : value}
    ```

 - Dictonaries are mutable.

-- To add a unit to dictonaries.
+- To add a unit to dictionaries.
    ```python
       words["x"] = "y"
    ```